wxy20850606/wxy20850606.github.io/content/posts/2025/08/paradox-training-ground.md

 Pain paradox: Pain and longing, instead of destroying me, become fuel for awakening and creation.

-Ordinary/Extraordinary paradox: As a stay-at-home mom, I live an “ordinary” life that holds extraordinary awakening.
+Ordinary/Extraordinary paradox: In the ordinariness of daily life, I discover extraordinary awakening.

-Anger/Smile paradox: I get mad with my kids, but I cannot help expressing my angry with a warm smile.
+Anger/Smile paradox: I get mad with my kids, but I cannot help expressing my anger with a warm smile.
 Strength is in transformation, not suppression.

 Learning paradox: The more I give by sharing, the more I learn myself.